csolink/csolink-model/docs/has_route.md

 # Slot: has_route

-the process that results in the stressor coming into direct contact with the receptor
+the process that results in the stressor coming into direct contact with the gateway

 URI: [csolink:has_route](https://w3id.org/csolink/vocab/has_route)